Nyambura254/native-directory/README.md

 - You made a repository on GitHub and you want the world to know it works with React Native.
 - You want to submit a pull request to improve Native Directory.
-- You want to report a bug or make a suggestion.
+- You want to report a bug or make a suggestion

 ## I don't like your website, can I hit an API instead and build my own better stuff?